Brothers Grimm and the Blue Murders, 2011, The Corner (Melb)

 For a moment, I was in awe.

 Then I realised it was just a shot she’d take of an Eddie Vedder poster on her bedroom wall.
+(It was the 90’s after all)

 The illusion was shattered, but the idea was an endearing one —that you could capture that moment on stage, an atmosphere, an energy.